Who are we?

 Where are we located?

 Located in Portland, Maine, the MRHRC is based in the University of Southern Maine’s Muskie School of Public Service.
-The School is nationally recognized for applying innovative knowledge to critical issues in the fields of sustainable development and health and human service policy and management, and is home to the Catherine E. Cutler Institute.
+The School is nationally recognized for applying innovative knowledge to critical issues in the fields of sustainable development and health and human service policy and management.

 Who directs the MRHRC?